neonsoul/Wands/README.md

-This is a new game called Wands
+This is a new game called Wands.
+It is in progress.